 Antigua and Barbuda are Caribbean, islands between the Caribbean Sea and the North Atlantic Ocean, east-southeast of Puerto Rico.
 The climate is tropical and maritime with little seasonal temperature variation.
 The official language is English which is generally used in Business.
 Antiguan Creole English and Barbuda Creole English are also spoken.
 The main religion is Christianity.
 The economy of Antigua and Barbuda's is service-based, with tourism and government services representing the key sources of employment and income.
 Tourism accounts directly or indirectly for more than half of GDP and is also the principal earner of foreign exchange in Antigua and Barbuda.
 In Antigua and Barbuda people are relatively casual regarding agendas and time schedules.
 Swimming attire should not be worn in public places, only at the beach or pool and camouflage clothing is forbidden.
 Business attire usually comprises a lightweight suit/dress for business meetings.
 Expatriate women should exercise caution at all times and avoid travelling alone at night.
 The security risk for expatriates in Antigua and Barbuda is low.
 Risks include petty street crime, and to a lesser extent violent crime and armed assault, particularly when walking alone at night in urban areas.
 St Johns has a higher crime rate than the rest of Antigua and Barbuda.
 Other risks include hurricanes and tropical storms.
 The currency of Antigua and Barbuda is the East Caribbean Dollar (XCD).
 Medical facilities are good but limited and generally expensive.
 Serious or complex medical treatment may require evacuation which can be expensive.
 Dengue fever occurs.
 Cases of Chikungunya virus have been reported.
 The population of Antigua and Barbuda is 100,960 (2018 est.), while the inflation rate (CPI) is 1.4% for Antigua and Barbuda as at 2012.
-Xpatulator Hypothetical Tax for Anguilla is based on the current personal income tax rate in Anguilla is 0% as there is no personal income tax.
+Xpatulator Hypothetical Tax for Anguilla is based on the current personal income tax rates which are 0% as there is no personal income tax.

 Cost Of Living